-They also prevent spalling from freeze thaw damage, they are very difficult to scratch or chip, and can last fifteen years or more depending on the type of application.
-These sealers are so tough they are used commercially for warehouses, manufacturing, showrooms, and many other industrial applications.
+Epoxy floor systems also prevent spalling from freeze thaw damage, they are very difficult to scratch or chip, and can last ten to fifteen years or more depending on the type of application.
+These sealers are so tough they are used commercially for warehouses, manufacturing, showrooms, restaurants, and many other industrial applications.

 So why doesn’t everyone use a multi-coat epoxy sealer for their garage floors?
 The answer lies in both cost and application.
-As wonderful as these sealers are, they are expensive to use and more difficult to install properly for the average homeowner.
+As wonderful as these sealers are, they are more expensive to use and sometimes difficult to install properly for the average homeowner.
 A contractor will charge between $4 and $5 a square foot to install this type of system.
-If you are fairly confident in your “do it yourself” skills as a homeowner however, you can install a multi-coat epoxy flooring for around $500 to $600 dollars in materials and supplies for a typical two-car garage.
-That would include two topcoats of clear.
+If you are fairly confident in your DIY skills as a homeowner however, you can install a multi-coat epoxy flooring for around $500 to $600 dollars in materials and supplies for a typical two-car garage depending on the product you choose.

-If you can’t go that long without your garage, there are very tough polyaspartic systems that are available with the same looks and similar protection as epoxy.
+If you can’t go that long without your garage, there are very tough polyaspartic garage floor systems that are available with the same looks and similar protection as epoxy.
 Your garage can be returned to service by the next day, but at a price.
-These systems have to be installed by a contractor and pricing usually starts at close to $6.00 a square foot.
+These systems are generally installed by a professional floor coating contractor and pricing usually starts at close to $6.00 a square foot.